FGfiorini/Heart_stroke_predictor/README.md

+# Disclaimer

+This is a project only for research and academic purposes.
+The aim of this is just to show how to work and develop an API.
+If you have any kind of health condition it's mandatory to get medical consultation.

 # Flask ML API

 A flask API developed with a form in the frontend.
-Used for a credit risk analysis project where the goal is to predict whether a person is abe to apply for a loan or not, based on data provided through the form.
-The target value considered is 1 = the person is not able to pay off the credit.
+Used for a Heart stroke prediction analysis project where the goal is to predict whether a person could have possibly a heart stroke or not, based on data provided through the form.
+The target value considered is 1 = the person have a stroke.
 Its composed by three microservices, that are configured to be excecuted with a docker compose yml file:

 - API